Bill Marriott

 John Willard "Bill" Marriott Jr. (born March 25, 1932) is an American billionaire businessman who is the executive chairman of Marriott International, of which he owns 11.28%.

 Early life and education

 Marriott was born in Washington, D.C., the son of Alice Marriott and J. Willard Marriott, the founder of Marriott Corporation.
 He attended St. Albans School in Washington, D.C.
 He is also an Eagle Scout and recipient of the Distinguished Eagle Scout Award.

-When he was 14, Marriott worked for his dad stapling invoices.
-He later washed dishes and cooked burgers.

-In 1954, Marriott earned a Bachelor of Science degree in finance from the University of Utah, where he was a member of the Sigma Chi fraternity.
+In 1954, Marriott earned a BS in finance from the University of Utah, where he was a member of the Sigma Chi fraternity.
 There, he met his wife, the daughter of a professor.

 Upon graduating, Marriott went to a Navy training school in Georgia.
 From June 1954 to 1956, he served on the USS Randolph aircraft carrier as a wardroom mess officer in the Navy Supply Corps.

-When Marriott was 22 years old, in 1954, Dwight D. Eisenhower and his wife, Mamie Eisenhower, were dinner guests of his father.
-Marriott was impressed by Eisenhower's style of inclusive decision making and carried this style later in his career.

 In June 1955, Marriott was married at the Salt Lake Temple in Salt Lake City.